charlehsin/charlehsin.github.io/_drafts/2024-09-01-alaska-cruise.md

 ### To Do

 - Print Cruise confirmation/boarding pass for all people.
-- Whale-watching tour
-  - Call to ask about time (12 pm Princess arrival but 1:30pm tour start).
-Check where to pick us up.

 ## Vancouver airport (YVR) to Radisson Hotel Vancouver Airport